edtech1985/Rocket.Chat_ES_Edson_Costa/README.md

 ## 🚀 API Queries and Updates

-The following API queries and updates were performed on the Rocket.Chat server:
+The following API queries and updates were performed on the Rocket.Chat server using Postman:

 1. Create a new user via an API endpoint: